 The best way is to lay on your side.
-They have SAID the best way to sleep is on your left, that it helped promote blood flow, but I recently heard that it doesn’t actually matter.
+They have SAID the best way to sleep is on your left side, that it helped promote blood flow, but I recently heard that it doesn’t actually matter.
 Either side is fine.

-I also recommend using a body pillow as it helps support your hips.
+I also recommend using a body pillow (or just a pillow between your legs) as it helps support your hips.
 I talk about all sorts of other ways to sleep better during pregnancy.

-The key is not having a direct straight down pressure, by tilting, your uterus rolls off your Vena Cava (your big ol’ blood vessel that takes blood to your body).
+The key is not having a direct straight down pressure, by tilting, your uterus rolls off your Vena Cava.

-What if I want to sleep on my stomach?
+What if I want to sleep on my stomach while pregnant?

 It SOUNDS good, but it really wouldn’t be comfortable for you, or the baby.
 You CAN sleep pretty far onto your side — often comfy with your leg up on a pillow.
 We call this “Sims” position in the hospital.
 It often helps your baby move well.